 There are many more unique genes and families in E. invadens than in E. histolytica and E. dispar.
-Entamoeba invadens possesses genes that encode a number of unique cysteine proteases, thioredoxin proteins, heat shock proteins and lysozymes.
+Entamoeba invadens possesses genes that encode a number of unique cysteine proteases, thioredoxin proteins, heat shock proteins, and lysozymes.
 Much of this is likely a direct result of E. invadens' larger gene complement.
-However, unique expansions of gene families in E. invadens may be indicative of a broader host range, an argument strengthened by E. dispar - capable of colonising a range of wild primates (Rivera & Kanbara 1999; Tachibana et al. 2000) - possessing almost twice as many unique genes and families as E. histolytica.
+However, unique expansions of gene families in E. invadens may be indicative of a broader host range, an argument strengthened by E. dispar-capable of colonizing a range of wild primates (Rivera and Kanbara 1999; Tachibana et al. 2000)-possessing almost twice as many unique genes and families as E. histolytica.

-Whilst genes unique to E. moshkovskii remain unannotated, given their inherent lack of orthologues, a BLAST search against the NCBI database revealed putative functions for many of them (Table 3).
+Although genes unique to E. moshkovskii remain unannotated, given their inherent lack of orthologs, a BLAST search against the NCBI database revealed putative functions for many of them (table 3).
 As in E. histolytica, the most prevalent family (in terms of gene numbers) in these species-specific genes is the BspA family (or genes including a leucine-rich repeat region).
 Kinases also form a large proportion of the gene families unique to E. moshkovskii.
 It is interesting to note that this species possesses larger unique gene clusters than the other species despite it being more closely related to the human-infective species than E. invadens.
-Notably, its 3 largest unique gene clusters contain 261, 121 and 110 genes, whilst E. histolytica's largest unique gene cluster contains 13 genes, and E. dispar's and E. invadens' contain 19 and 34 genes, respectively.
+Notably, its three largest unique gene clusters contain 261, 121, and 110 genes, whereas E. histolytica's largest unique gene cluster contains 13 genes, and E. dispar's and E. invadens' contain 19 and 34 genes, respectively.
 This large number of hypothetical gene sequences is further evidence of large species-specific gene expansions.

-Comparison of key families involved in host-parasite interactions suggest gene loss in E. dispar and increased diversity in E. invadens
+Comparison of Key Families Involved in Host-Parasite Interactions Suggests Gene Loss in E. dispar and Increased Diversity in E. invadens

-In the course of trying to understand how amoebic lifecycles progress, and occasionally develop into symptomatic disease states, many genes have been identified, including numerous putative virulence factors (Lejeune et al. 2009; Mortimer & Chadee 2010; Wilson et al. 2012).
-Two major families described above are of particular interest due to their interactions with host cells - the cysteine proteases and Gal/GalNAc lectins.
-Both families are comprised of 3 subfamilies and are heavily implicated in the development of infections, making them exciting targets in the search for potential treatments of amoebiasis.
-As such, we carried out phylogenetic analyses of these two major gene families and discuss here expansions and reductions within these families in each species in order to assess the their importance in the lifecycles of the four Entamoeba species.
+In the course of trying to understand how amoebic lifecycles progress, and occasionally develop into symptomatic disease states, many genes have been identified, including numerous putative virulence factors (Lejeune et al. 2009; Mortimer and Chadee 2010; Wilson et al. 2012).
+Two major families described above are of particular interest due to their interactions with host cells-the cysteine proteases and Gal/ GalNAc lectins.
+Both families comprised three subfamilies and are heavily implicated in the development of infections, making them exciting targets in the search for potential treatments of amoebiasis.
+As such, we carried out phylogenetic analyses of these two major gene families and discuss here expansions and reductions within these families in each species in order to assess their importance in the lifecycles of the four Entamoeba species.

-Gal/GalNAc lectins
+Gal/GalNAc Lectins